Team-11-OOPP-2025/pet-game/README.md

 - Download dependencies (JavaFX, AutoService, Gson).
 - Compile the project with Java 23.
-- Launch the JavaFX application, starting `com.eleven.pet.MainApp`.
+- Launch the JavaFX application, starting `com.eleven.pet.core.MainApp`.

 On first launch, the game will generate or load a cryptographic key and create a secure save file for Björni’s hibernation data.